Skip to content

 # Determine and set height

-y_size = constants.FIG_HEIGHT
+y_size = self.constants.FIG_HEIGHT

 if y_size > x_size: